 Founder and Emeritus Executive Director

-Diana’s AAT focus and experience is primarily in rehabilitation, specifically communicative disorders and working with patients to stimulate cognitive functioning.
-A member of Pet Partners national since 1998, Diana has served as a licensed Master Instructor, Evaluator, AAT Applications Instructor, registered therapy team.
-Most recently, Diana served as the Treasurer on the Board of Directors of the International Association of Human-Animal Interaction Organizations (IAHAIO).
+During Diana’s 14-year tenure leading DPP, she was an active practitioner, regularly serving as an animal-handler team most notably with Shana, her precious Golden Retriever with whom she started DPP and Rigo, her beloved Black Lab with whom she partnered until his retirement at age 13.
+Her AAT focus and experience was primarily in rehabilitation, specifically communicative disorders and working with patients to stimulate cognitive functioning.
+A member of Pet Partners national from 1998 – 2015, Diana has served as a licensed Master Instructor, Evaluator, AAT Applications Instructor, and registered therapy team.
+Diana also served as the Treasurer on the Board of Directors of the International Association of Human-Animal Interaction Organizations (IAHAIO).

 Retiring from DPP and the field of AAI in 2015, Diana now holds a faculty position at the University of Denver/University College in the Leadership and Organizations graduate degree program, teaching Leadership Development and Strategic Organizational Partnerships.
 Her dedication to enhancing the human-animal bond continues as an ardent supporter of, and volunteer for Guide Dogs for the Blind as both a puppy raiser and member of the Board of Directors.